What Is CRM Data? 4 Types of Data to Store in Your CRM

 - “Looking to improve operational efficiency” listed as a reason for a lead’s interest in your product or service

-While they might seem the same, the main difference between descriptive and qualitative data is the scope for which the information is sourced.
-Descriptive data describes what the record “is,” while qualitative data describes what the record “thinks,” “does,” or “feels” toward a brand, product, or service.
+The main difference between descriptive and qualitative data is the scope from which the information is sourced.
+Descriptive data describes what the record “is” while qualitative data describes what the record “thinks,” “does,” or “feels” toward a brand, product, or service.
+Examples include the affordability, durability, reliability, satisfaction level, and other qualities of a product or service.

-While it’s tougher to create or filter contact information based on qualitative data, CRMs like Pipedrive let you add this information to profile records as notes or activity.
-Users can add and view information on prior activity to better understand what a specific lead or customer feels and needs.
-Additionally, CRMs like HubSpot can mass deploy customer satisfaction feedback surveys to a large number of customers to make solution offerings, sales, and operational adjustments.
+Pro tip: CRMs like Pipedrive let you add qualitative data to profile records as notes or activity.
+Reps can add and view information on prior activity to better understand what a specific lead or customer feels and needs.
+Additionally, a CRM like HubSpot can mass deploy customer satisfaction feedback surveys to offer solutions or make sales and operational adjustments.

 4. Quantitative Data

-CRMs like Pipedrive let you add quantitative data, such as potential deal value, into individual records.
-The system can then aggregate numeric values to provide insights through reporting or dashboarding for revenue projections, average deal size, and total deals won.
-For advanced analytics, users can enable the Pipedrive artificial intelligence (AI) sales assistant to provide sales or data management tips based on currently stored information.
+Pro tip: CRM software like HubSpot allows you to add quantitative data into individual records.
+The system aggregates numeric values to provide insights through reporting for revenue projections, average deal size, and total deals won.
+Sales reps can use the artificial intelligence (AI) sales assistant to learn deal management tips based on currently stored CRM sales data.

 Why Collect CRM Data?